pestoo0221/pestoo0221.github/_posts/2017-02-08-MRI_ventricle_CNN.md

 **Overview**

 Convolutional neural networks (CNN) have been widely used for image recognition.
-In this post, I am going to show you the application of CNN in extracing ventricles from structural MR images.
+In this post, I am going to show you the application of CNN in extracting ventricles from structural MR images.

 **Data set**